buf1024/buf1024.github.io/.hugo/content/post/2017-05-01-gcc-missing.md

            a large function.

-           With -O, the compiler tries to reduce code size and execution time, without performing
+           With -O, the compiler tries to reduce code size and execution time, without perfORMing

            any optimizations that take a great deal of compilation time.